Towards An Analytical Framework for Dynamic Potential Games: Proofs of Main Results

 \begin{proof}[Proof of Theorem \ref{thm:symmetry_value_sufficient}]

-We only prove the characterisation of CLPGs, as the characterisation of MPGs follows by repeating the argument for all initial states.
+We only prove the characterization of CLPGs, as the characterization of MPGs follows by repeating the argument for all initial states.
 Throughout this proof, we denote by $s$ the fixed initial state $s_0$ for simplicity.

 For each $i\in I_N$ and $\phi'_i\in \pi_i$, using Condition \ref{item:joint_continuity} and applying Lemma \ref{lemma:multi-dimension_derivative} to $ \frac{\delta V_i^{s}}{\delta\phi_i}(\cdot; {\phi}'_i)$ yield that for all $\phi ,z \in \pi^{(N)}$, $[0,1]\ni r\mapsto \frac{\delta V_i^{s}}{\delta\phi_i}(z+r( \phi -z); {\phi}'_i)\in \sR$ is differentiable and \bb \frac{\d}{\d r} \frac{\delta V_i^{s}}{\delta\phi_i}(z+r( \phi -z); {\phi}'_i) =\sum_{j=1}^N \frac{\delta^2 V_i^{s}}{\delta\phi_i\delta\phi_j} (z+r( \phi-z); {\phi}'_i, \phi_j-z_j). \ee Moreover, as the second-order derivatives are bilinear with respect to the last two arguments, one can assume without loss of generality that Conditions \ref{item:integrable_p-Vi} and \ref{item:symmetry-Vi} and \eqref{eq:chainrule_p-Vi} hold for all $ {\phi}'_i\in \spn( \pi_i)$ and $ {\phi}''_j\in \spn( \pi_j)$.